yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/bucket.md

 const tempBucket = await R2Bucket("temp-storage", {
   name: "temp-storage",
-  empty: true // All objects will be deleted when this resource is destroyed });
+  empty: true, // All objects will be deleted when this resource is destroyed });
 ```